 Michael is asked by museums, authors and media production companies to provide commissioned historical age-progression photographs of historical figures and celebrities.
 If you would like to book him for your next project, please use the request form on the right, or visit our Contact page.

 Gedhun Choekyi Nyima is the 11th Panchen Lama of Tibetan Buddhism recognized by the Dalai Lama and other Tibetan Buddhist leaders.
 He disappeared in 1995 and has not been seen since.
 It’s believed he was kidnapped and is being held by the Chinese government.
 (Image commissioned by Garthwaite and Griffin Films.)
 CLICK HERE to watch the video, ‘Tibet’s Stolen Child’.

 Amelia Earhart was an American aviation pioneer.
 She was the first female aviator to fly solo across the Atlantic Ocean.
 In 1937, Earhart disappeared over the central Pacific Ocean during an attempt to fly around the globe.
-(Image commissioned by Paragon Agency.)
+(Image commissioned by The Paragon Agency.)

 Elizabeth Patterson “Betsy” Bonaparte was an American socialite and the first wife of Napoleon’s youngest brother, Jérôme Bonaparte.
 Napoleon didn’t approve of their marriage and pressured them into divorce.
 To learn more, CLICK HERE.
 (Image commissioned by the Maryland Historical Society.)

 Caspar Collins was a 2nd Lieutenant in the U.S. Army.
-Collins was killed in the 1865 Battle of the Platte Bridge Station against the Lakota and Cheyenne Indians.
+Collins was killed in the 1865 Battle of the Platte Bridge Station while fighting the Lakota and Cheyenne Indians.
 Today, the city of Ft.
 Collins, WY bears his name as well as the U.S. Army post, Ft.
 Caspar.
 (Image commissioned by Fort Caspar Museums.)